When She Loved Me: Live performances and cover versions

 McLachlan and Newman performed "When She Loved Me" live at the 72nd Academy Awards in March 2000, where it had been nominated for an Academy Award for Best Original Song.
 The song has since been covered by several artists, many of whom tend to adjust the song's interpretation into that of a love song during their own renditions.
+Mexican pop duo Sentidos Opuestos covered the song in Spanish, entitled "Cuando Ella Me Amaba" for the film and was later released on their fifth album Movimiento Perpetuo (2000).
 Actor and singer Michael Crawford recorded the song for The Disney Album (2001).
 Newman himself recorded an abridged, instrumental version of "When She Loved Me" on piano for his album The Randy Newman Songbook, Vol. 1 (2003).
 PopMatters' Chris Ingalls called Newman's decision to include an instrumental version of the ballad on the album "a smart move" that "allows the listener to hear the sad, aching melody unadorned."
 The Seattle Weekly wrote that Newman's "spare piano treatment carries this midlevel weeper to a state of grace".
 In 2006, musician Steve Tyrell recorded the song for his cover album The Disney Standards, which Christopher Loudon of JazzTimes described as a "gorgeously reflective" rendition.
 Actress and singer Kerry Butler covered "When She Loved Me" for her Disney-themed album Faith, Trust and Pixie Dust (2008), one of the more contemporary-sounding selections on the album of Disney songs.